greenhouse gas emissions

 What we know for sure is:

-a certain degree of global warming is unavoidable, even if we managed to stop our carbon emissions today
+a certain degree of global warming has already happened and is unavoidable, even if we managed to stop our carbon emissions today

 that is because the world has continued on a business-as-usual basis

-this is why we urgently need to decarbonise our economy
+which is why we urgently need to decarbonize our economy

 All economic sectors ...